KlaudiaBrzywcy/MoviesApp/README.md

 # Movies-App

 ## The App uses the IMDb Api to Search movies and show actual list of Top IMDb 250 movies.
 I also implemented Three.js element to make the home page more interesting.
+You will find deployed project here: https://movies-11vguo9xi-klaudiabrzywcy.vercel.app/

 ## Tech